same2828/temp/yir.md

 ## Strategic Impact & Growth

+- Overview
-- This pillar is about thinking bigger than your immediate task.
+  - Thinking bigger than your immediate task.
-- Think about: driving long-term improvements, reducing tech debt, and connecting your work to business goals.
+  - Driving long-term improvements, reducing tech debt, and connecting your work to business goals.
 - L2
   - Think about how you have consistently demonstrated a growth mindset, perhaps by proactively looking for bigger challenges.
 - L3